By Terry Trucco

 The super-smart cardio machines track usage by the hour, allowing hotels to bring in the cleaning staff when the equipment is least likely to have someone pumping it.
 The software also records how frequently each machine is used.
 “The treadmill closest to the door is always the most used,” Marquette says.

-Funny, that’s the one we never want to use.
+Funny, that’s the one I never want to use.